 Aim of the our participation

 The leading institutions behind the SQT are the University of Warwick (UK) and the Institute of Space Sciences, together with a number of participating institutions (Isaac Newton Group of Telescopes, John Moores University-Liverpool, Keele University, University of Leicester).
 The Institute of Space Sciences has committed itself to carrying out a number of different aspects of the project, involving both hardware and software.
 In particular, these aspects are: 1) The two-arm instrument including the optical and mechanical design and construction, and the provision of the infrared filter and camera.
 Such camera contains a state-of-the art CCD detector employing sophisticated deep-depletion technology that enhances its sensitivity to infrared light.
 2) An autoguiding system in a closed-loop fashion that uses the images from the camera to correct for drifts in the tracking motion of the telescope.
 This is one of the key elements permitting the highest precision possible in the photometry.
 3) The robotic control software suite that must guarantee the safe operation of the telescope in fully automatic and unattended manner.
 In this case, the technology employed has been developed by the IEEC and implemented already at the Observatori Astronòmic del Montsec (OAdM).

-The facility completed full development and deployment at the Observatorio del Roque de los Muchachos in La Palma in 2016 and is due for inauguration in July 2017.
-Institute of Space Sciences
+The facility completed full development and deployment at the Observatorio del Roque de los Muchachos in La Palma and was officially inaugurated in May 2017.
+Routine operations are expected to start very shortly.

 Senior Institut members involved